Highbridge Park: 21st century

 On May 19, 2007, the first legal mountain bike trails and dirt jumps in New York City were opened in Highbridge Park.
 New York City Mountain Bike Association, working with NYC Parks & Recreation, and the International Mountain Bicycling Association (IMBA), worked to design and install the trails; the opening weekend featured a festival and cross-country mountain bike race.
 Around 2010, the waterfront Speedway was rehabilitated and reopened as the Harlem River portion of the Manhattan Waterfront Greenway.

 By late 2011, despite the efforts of both the NYRP and NYC Parks, the infrastructure of the park had decayed significantly.
 The city announced plans for a skatepark under the Hamilton Bridge in 2013, and it opened the following year.
 The city also announced plans for an ice-skating rink in 2014.
 A citizen-driven restoration movement culminated in a grant from the Bloomberg administration to repair the bridge and make some other improvements.
 The restored bridge was reopened on June 9, 2015.
 However, the park itself still faced several problems.
 A writer for Curbed NY observed that there were homeless encampments under the Harlem River Drive, and that much of the park south of Washington Bridge remained overgrown.
 In contrast, the NYRP-maintained northern section of the park was extremely clean.

 In 2016, about $30 million in funding was allocated for further improvements to the park's recreational facilities as part of the city's Anchor Parks program.
 At the time, NYC Parks postponed plans for an ice-skating rink due to a lack of interest.
 The first phase of Highbridge Park's renovations started in December 2018.
 This entailed upgrades to lighting and paths, cleanup of a 10-block section of the park, restoration of the "Grand Staircase", creation of a "welcome garden" at Dyckman Street, and creation of an ADA-accessible entrance plaza at 184th Street.
 The second phase, which started in July 2019, included restoration of the water tower and the Adventure Playground at 164th Street.

+10–15 acres of dense brush caught fire in November 2024, as part of a series of wildfires in the Northeast United States due to a drought.
+For many hours, smoke from it billowed over Harlem River Drive.
+The section that burned is steep, dense, and without much water.